fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 * **operational area**
 Robot arm movement is limited by the operational area which is a rectangularly shaped surface.
 * **dock**
 Dock represents a position inside the operational area that is reserved for a placement of packages.
-There are five types of docks: receive dock, receive buffer dock, dispatch dock, dispatch buffer dock and storage dock
+There are five types of docks: receiving dock, receiving buffer dock, dispatch dock, dispatch buffer dock and storage dock.
-	* **receive dock / dispatch dock**
+	* **receiving dock / dispatch dock**
-This type of dock is reserved for transportation vehicles for loading or unloading of their cargo (packages)
+This type of dock is reserved for transportation vehicles for loading or unloading of their cargo (packages) .
-	* **receive buffer dock**
+	* **receiving buffer dock**
-This type of dock is reserved as an intermediate buffer storage during the unloading of transportation vehicles
+This type of dock is reserved as an intermediate buffer storage during the unloading of transportation vehicles.
 	* **dispatch buffer dock**
-This type of dock is reserved as an intermediate buffer storage during loading to transportation vehicles
+This type of dock is reserved as an intermediate buffer storage during loading to transportation vehicles.
 	* **storage dock**
-This type of dock is used for storing packages
+This type of dock is used for storing packages .

 ## Package management process